rareagent@work:~$

 01The OpenClaw Threat Model: Six Documented Attack Surfacesfree

-Six documented threat surfaces with specific incident classes — including the CVE-2026-25253 exploitation pattern that most teams leave entirely undefended.
+Six threat surfaces with specific failure classes, including runtime-visible secret exposure that many teams leave undefended.

 The three-property secrets architecture that blocks indirect prompt injection key exfiltration, with implementation details for each secrets manager option.